kebson01/Bridalteam/blog/wp-content/plugins/wp-bannerize/readme.txt

 Contributors: gfazioli
 Donate link: http://www.undolog.com
-Tags: Banner, Manage, Image, ADV, Random, Adobe Flash, Impressions, Click Counter Requires at least: 3.6
+Tags: Banner, Manage, Image, ADV, Random, Adobe Flash, Impressions, Click Counter Requires at least: 4.5.2
-Tested up to: 3.7.1
+Tested up to: 4.7.0
-Stable tag: 3.1.6
+Stable tag: 4.0.2

 WP Bannerize is an easy to use adv server with html, free text and Flash banner support.

 == Description ==

-**NOTE**

-This plugin version is no longer updated and supported!
-[Check the new version here](https://wpxtre.me/product/bannerize "Check the new version here")
+**TRY THE PRO VERSION**

+You'll find the new version of WP Bannerize [here](https://wordpress.org/plugins/wp-bannerize-pro/).
+This new version can import the previous database.
+Anyway, you can use them in the same time for a easy test and upgrade.

 WP Bannerize is an Amazing Banner Manager.
 With WP Bannerize you can manage all your advertising stuff through widgets, shortcodes or directly from your template.